Mentoring Philosophy

 • The faculty includes experts in clinical patient care and research.
 At each participating rotation site, there are board-certified faculty members who instruct and supervise all residents.
 Each faculty member brings his or her expertise through participation in teaching rounds, instruction in clinics and surgery, formal teaching conferences, and research.
 All faculty members are strongly committed to resident mentoring.

 • Furthermore, all residents have a dedicated clinical mentor throughout the residency program.
 These are selected within the first few months of starting internship.
-The resident should initiate a meeting with their clinical mentor at least twice a year to discuss their residency training, their career goals, and their plans to achieve their goals.
+Meetings are scheduled with their clinical mentor at least twice a year to discuss their residency training, their career goals, and their plans to achieve their goals.

 A resident may choose to add additional clinical mentors as they begin to develop key areas of interest, or they may simply change.
 This is up to the discretion of the resident.
 In addition, each resident should select a research mentor prior to beginning any research project.
 The research mentor will help the resident develop a hypothesis and the appropriate methodology for testing it.
 The mentor will guide the resident throughout the project, but it is up to the resident to carry out the research and to write it up for submission to a scholarly journal.